 In this way, the researchers could determine if the babies distinguished between vowel sounds.
 By repeated sucking, a baby was in effect saying “Hmm, that’s interesting.
 Let me hear that one again.”

 When Moon and her team analyzed the results, they found that babies in both countries sucked on their pacifiers more when they heard foreign vowel sounds.
 It was as if the babies noticed something unusual and wanted to investigate.
-Newborns seemed motivated to expose themselves to new language data.
+Newborns seemed motivated to expose themselves to new language data (Moon et al 2013).

-Newborns can pick out individual words from a stream of speech.
+Newborns can also pick out individual words from a stream of speech

 On the written page, it’s easy to identify individual words.
 They are separated by physical space.
 But spoken language is different.
 It’s often a continuous flow of sound, with no obvious markers between words.